 - Sept.
-13: The introduction of a price cap on cellphone and internet services, backed by a Telecom Consumers’ Bill of Rights to make plans affordable and to end caps on internet usage.
+13: The NDP promises the introduction of a price cap on cellphone and internet services, backed by a Telecom Consumers’ Bill of Rights, to make plans affordable and to end caps on internet usage.

 - Sept.
-14: Establishing a Canadian Food Strategy aimed at building and linking local producers to consumers.
+14: The NDP vows to establish a Canadian Food Strategy aimed at building and linking local producers to consumers.

 - Sept.
 14: Singh says an NDP government would establish cash incentives to encourage new car buyers to buy zero-emission cars built in Canada.

 - Sept.
 14: Singh promised a $300-million automotive innovation strategy, however he says the money is contingent on keeping auto jobs in Canada.

 - Sept.
 15: Singh unveils policy promises targeted at voters in Quebec, including the expansion of language laws and money for immigration.